Bell, Florida

 Bell is a town in Gilchrist County, Florida, United States.
-The population was 456 at the 2010 census, up from 349 in 2000.
-It is situated in the northern part of the county.
-The middle/high school is home to approximately 750 students.
+The town is situated in the northern part of the county, and located in North Florida.
+The population was 518 at the 2020 US Census, up from 456 at the 2010 US Census.
+It is part of the Gainesville, Florida Metropolitan Statistical Area.

 History

 The town was founded in the 1890s, named after a beauty contest winner, Bell Fletcher.
 In the early 1900s, a railway was built, passing through the town on its route between Starke and Wannee.
-A train depot was built circa 1905, and the restored depot building is now the Town Hall.
+A train depot was built circa 1905, and the restored depot building is now the town hall.
+The Town of Bell was officially incorporated as a municipality on August 18, 1902.
+It was reincorporated in 1903.

 On September 18, 2014, a 51-year-old ex-convict, Don Charles Spirit, shot and murdered his daughter Sarah and her six children.
 He then committed suicide after police officers responded to the scene of the crime.

 Geography

-Bell is located at 29°45′16″N 82°51′42″W (29.754443, –82.861712).
+The exact coordinates for the Town of Bell is located at 29°45′16″N 82°51′42″W (29.754443, –82.861712).

 U.S. Route 129 is the town's Main Street; it leads north 18 mi to Branford and south 10 mi to Trenton, the Gilchrist County seat.

 According to the United States Census Bureau, the town has a total area of 1.6 sqmi, all land.

 Climate

+The climate in this area is characterized by hot, humid summers and generally mild winters.
+According to the Köppen climate classification, the Town of Bell has a humid subtropical climate zone (Cfa).

 Demographics

+2010 and 2020 census

+As of the 2020 United States census, there were 518 people, 191 households, and 130 families residing in the town.

+As of the 2010 United States census, there were 456 people, 211 households, and 112 families residing in the town.